Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

-In this section we detail an additional parameter estimation procedures which may be developed with no restriction on the extreme value index shape parameter $\gamma \in \mathbb{R}$.
-This is based on the percentile based matching approach proposed in \citet{Castillo1997}.
-The idea of the Empirical Percentile Method (EPM) approach to parameter estimation involves making the most of information contained in the order statistics obtained from the observations.
-One equates the model cdf evaluated at the observed order statistics to their corresponding percentile values.
+The Empirical percentile method approach to parameter estimation is based on the percentile based matching approach proposed in \citet{Castillo1997}.
+We equate the model CDF evaluated at the observed order statistics to their corresponding percentile values.
 This system of equations can then be solved for the models distributional parameters.
-In the case of the GPD model for the volume profiles on the bid or ask at level 1, there are two model parameters so one requires two distinct order statistics as a minimum to perform the estimation, since we fix the threshold at which we consider the POT's method giving $\mu$ and we need to estimate $\gamma$ and $\sigma$.
+In the case of the generalized Pareto distribution model for the volume profiles on the bid and ask at level 1, there are two model parameters, so we require two distinct order statistics as a minimum to perform the estimation.

-Consider a set of realized data obtained under a POT's approach, where the $J$ volumes that have exceeded a pre-specified threshold level $u$ are denoted by the data $\left\{x_i\right\}_{i=1:J}$ with order statistics denoted by $\left\{x_{(i,J)}\right\}_{i=1:J}$.
-Given the CDF of the GPD model in Equation \ref{EqnGPDCDF}
+Consider a set of realized data obtained under a peaks over threshold approach, where the $J$ volumes that have exceeded a pre-specified threshold level $u$ are denoted by the data $\left\{x_i\right\}_{i=1:J}$ with order statistics denoted by $\left\{x_{(i,J)}\right\}_{i=1:J}$.